lad-sapienza/BraDypUS/bdus-docs/deploy/infinityfree.md

+---
-# Publishing the locally created application to Infinityfree
+title: Publishing the locally created application to Infinityfree
+---

 - [Create account](#create-account)
 - [Create the service](#create-the-service)